Back to Programs Overview

 Learning spaces and resources

 The Science Program has dedicated biology, chemistry, and physics labs.
-We also have math lab activities that take place in modern computer labs.
+Mathematics and computer science lab activities that take place in modern computer labs.

-Science students can get extra help from peer mentors and science teachers are available several hours per week in The Brigil Learning Centre
+Science students can get extra help from peer mentors and science teachers are available several hours per week in the Learning Centre

 Admission requirements

-Admission requirements for the Accounting and Management Technology program vary depending on if you are a Quebec-resident, out-of-province applicant, or international applicant.
-Please review all general and program-specfic requirements before applying.
+Admission requirements for the Science Program vary depending on if you are a Quebec-resident, out-of-province applicant, or international applicant.
+Please review all general and program-specific requirements before applying.

 Interested?

-We'd love to show you everything CÉGEP Heritage College has to offer.
-If you'd like to know more about this program, you can:
+We would love to show you everything CÉGEP Heritage College has to offer.
+If you would like to know more about this program, you can: